vathana-khun/vathana-khun/README.md

 - 👋 Hi, I’m @vathana-khun
 - 👀 I’m interested in Programming and Data Science
-- 🌱 I’m currently learning Data Scienece
+- 🌱 I’m currently learning Data Science at Macquarie Uni

 <!---
 vathana-khun/vathana-khun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.